JMRI/JMRI/scripts/HOWTO-distribution.md

 ================================================================================
 ## Release-specific Updates

-    (we need to work through automation of version number values)

-- Create the _next_ release note, so that people will document new (overlapping) changes there.

-        cd (local web copy)/releasenotes
-        git pull # to pick up everybody's changes cp jmri4.1.3.shtml jmri4.1.4.shtml
-        (edit the new release note accordingly)
-        git commit -m"start new release note" jmri4.1.4.shtml

 - Change the release note to point to the just-built files (in CI or where you put them), commit, wait (or force) update.
 Confirm visible on web.

 - Announce the file set to jmri-developers with a download URL like: